Our Philosophy

 Staff

--ensure transfer of care of their child to teacher (if unable to stay)
+- ensure transfer of their child's care to their teacher (if unable to stay)

--help facilitate circle (when it's their turn to lead)
+- help facilitate circle (when it is their turn to lead)

--help facilitate circle (when it's their turn to lead)
+- help facilitate circle (when it is their turn to lead)

 Lower Parking Lot